 - Removing foreign objects and impurities in the pipes During installation, keep foreign objects, such as welding and sealant fragments and rust, out of the pipes. - Water Quality Control - (1) Poor-quality water can corrode or scale up the heat exchanger.
 Regular water treatment is recommended.
 Water circulation systems using open heat storage tanks are particularly prone to corrosion.
-When using an open heat storage tank, install a water-to-water heat exchanger, and use a closed-loop circuit on the air conditioner side.
-If a water supply tank is installed, keep contact with air to a minimum, and keep the on the air-conditioner side.
-If a water supply tank is installed, keep contact with air to a minimum, and keep the level of dissolved oxygen in the water no higher than $1 \text{ mg}/\ell$.
+When using an open heat storage tank, install a water-to-water heat exchanger, and use a closed-loop circuit.
+If a water supply tank is installed, keep contact with air to a minimum, and keep the level of dissolved oxygen in the water no higher than 1 mg/l.